Mark-Seaman/Shrinking-World-Pubs/Genetics/Request/Book.md

 - Stem cells and their potential
 - Cooperation and communication among cells
 - Maintaining homeostasis at the cellular and organismal levels

+---

+Create a table of contents for the book

+---

+Write evocative, interesting, educational, and engaging prose about the intersection of biology and engineering principles.

+---

+Write a sales summary for the book

+---

+Create an inventory of Front Matter for publishing